Wendy’s Operations Management, 10 Decisions, Productivity

 1. Design of Goods and Services.
 Wendy’s emphasizes high output quality.
 This decision area of operations management pertains to the design of the company’s products and how it addresses business and market needs.
 In this regard, Wendy’s strategy is based on product innovation to maintain product competitiveness.

 4. Location Strategy.
-Wendy’s strategy for this decision area of operations management is typical in the fast food restaurant industry.
+Wendy’s strategy for this decision area of operations management is typical in the fast-food restaurant industry.
 For instance, the company maintains strategically located Restaurant Support Centers as support hubs for its franchisees.
 On the other hand, Wendy’s restaurant locations are based on proximity to town and city centers.

 5. Layout Design and Strategy.
-In this strategic decision area of operations management, the goal is to ensure that layouts facilitate efficient movement of people, materials and information.
+In this strategic decision area of operations management, the goal is to ensure that layouts facilitate efficient movement of people, materials, and information.
 Wendy’s does so through standard layouts for its restaurants and their kitchens.
 Total Quality Management is also used as basis for the layout design and strategy of Wendy’s operations management in Restaurant Support Centers and supply chain facilities.

 7. Supply Chain Management.
 This decision area of operations management involves the adequacy of the supply chain.
 In this regard, Wendy’s strategic objective is to diversify its supply chain.
 Even though most of its operations are in North America, Wendy’s operations management approach maintains suppliers outside North America for a stable supply chain.

 8. Inventory Management.
 Wendy’s uses a combination of centralized and decentralized approaches for this strategic decision area of operations management.
 The company applies centralized inventory management to minimize stockouts throughout the inventory.
 On the other hand, decentralization ensures that Wendy’s operations management is capable of responding to fluctuations in markets.
-For example, Wendy’s restaurant managers are given considerable autonomy for managing the inventory for day-to-day operations.
+For example, restaurant managers are given considerable autonomy for managing the inventory for day-to-day operations.

 10. Maintenance.
 Wendy’s operations management strategy for this decision area is to use localized maintenance teams.
 Franchisees access local maintenance teams and services from the Wendy’s Restaurant Support Centers.
 The company’s operations management also includes in-house maintenance teams for some areas, such as supply chain facilities.